-Beekeeping is a fun hobby and can be turned into a thriving small business, even for those with little or no knowledge of bees.
-The startup costs are low and with Eco Bee Box™ equipment you can have a potential revenue stream that is local, sustainable, and fun to do.
-Our hives have a small footprint and they can be kept in a remote place in your yard.
-Having a beehive is a great way to play a vital part in our natural ecosystems as bees are responsible for the pollination of many fruits, nuts, vegetables and other species.
-The hives are available in standard medium or deep sized frames and can hold one or two frames.
+Beekeeping is a fun hobby and can be turned into a thriving small business even for those with little or no knowledge of bees.
+The startup costs are low and with Eco Bee Box™ equipment you can have a potential revenue stream that is local, sustainable and fun to do.
+One of advantages of our hives is their small footprint, and they can be kept in a remote place in your yard.
+Having a beehive is a great way to play a vital part in our natural ecosystems as bees are responsible for the pollination of many fruit, nuts, vegetables and other species.
+They are available in standard medium or deep sized frames and can hold one or two frames.
 A simple fact...
 100 crop species provide 90% of food worldwide and of those 71 species are pollinated by bees.

 Beekeeping provides a sustainable source of income in areas where often few income opportunities exist.
-Not only are income opportunities generated for smallholder farmers, but also for young entrepreneurs, who are trained to run their outlets in remote locations.
-Sustainable beekeeping enterprises can play an important role in achieving sustainable development as it offers opportunities and generates income at the bottom of the pyramid while contributing towards food security and towards the conservation of biodiversity.
+Not only are income opportunities generated for smallholder farmers, but also to young entrepreneurs, who are trained to run their outlets in remote locations.
+In essence, sustainable beekeeping enterprises can play an important role in achieving sustainable development as it offers opportunities and generates income at the bottom of the pyramid while contributing towards food security and towards the conservation of biodiversity.

 Choosing the location for your hive is an important step.
-You can pick a nice unused place in your yard or in your garden.
-Some people arrange to set up hives in a local garden or with a farmer.
-Once you have selected a site call us and we will set you up with the perfect equipment and gear.
+You can just pick a nice unused place in your yard or in your garden.
+Some people set up hives with a local garden or farmer.
+Once you have selected a site, call us and we will set you up with the perfect equipment and gear.
 There are many good books out there about beekeeping.
-Honey is a food source for bees, the excess honey is the stored honey and is stored by the bees in anticipation of needing it and for bad days.
-This excess honey can be collected for personal use or for you to sell for profit.
+Honey is a food source for bees the excess honey is stored in anticipation of needing it or bad days.
+This excess honey can be collected for personal use or for you to sell as profit.

 There are two types of honey that for-profit beekeepers can sell; liquid honey and comb honey.
-The liquid form is extracted from the hive by utilizing a centrifuge.
-Selling pieces of the comb is the preferred means of earning a profitable income from beekeeping.
+The liquid form is extracted from the hive by utilizing a centrifuge with little physical effort.
+Selling pieces of the comb is the preferred profitable means of earning income from beekeeping.
 Many individuals prefer this kind of honey’s natural flavor in spite of its less convenient form.

 Honey comes in a variety of colors and flavors.
-The flavor of honey is significantly influenced by the nectar bees collect and by other factors such as the general weather conditions can also influence the flavors.
+The flavor of honey is significantly influenced by the nectar bees collect.
+Other factors such the varieties of floral and the general weather conditions can also influence the flavors.

 If beekeepers are processing and packaging honey for profit, it is important to research, learn and follow all state and federal regulations associated with food.
 Beekeeping for profit is a business like any other and local governmental guidelines can vary so you will need to do your homework and ensure that you are meeting all of the appropriate general business and food specific laws and regulations.

 Beekeeping is an activity that anyone can undertake as it requires minimal land.
-Men, women, elderly, and even youth can participate!
-There are many benefits to beekeeping, here is a list of a few:
+Men, women, elderly and even youth can participate!
+There are many benefits to keeping bees, but here is a list of a few:

 • Can watch a queen and larvae hatch